tianzhi0549/py-faster-rcnn-resnet-imagenet/README.md

 If you are interested in these, please feel free to submit PRs.

 ## How to use this code

+**If you find any directory in the following steps does not exist, please create it by yourself.**

+### Test with trained models
 * Clone this repository and set up the environment as described in the original [README.md](README_Faster_RCNN.md) of Faster RCNN
 * Download the models I trained.
 Populate them into `output/faster_rcnn_alt_opt/imagenet_2015_trainval1_woextra`.